nullnet-labs/nullnet-docs/README.md

 # Nullnet Documentation

-This repository contains engineering & development documentation for the Nullnet project, that doesn't belong in code repositories.
-This includes documentation regarding architecture, design decisions, development documentation, methodologies, stretch-goal features & feature ideation, lessons learned, and background research / notes.
+This repository contains engineering & development documentation for the Nullnet project.

-At the time of writing, I have intent to include documentation that's exhaustive or imperative, in the sense that anyone would be able to follow my footsteps to see how exactly this project was created.
-This is for traceability, replicability, demonstrability, and openness.
+This documentation aims to make the system traceable, replicable, demonstrable, and transparent, in both how it works and how it was created.

 # Application Overview

 **Key project goal** - _Provide a publicly available user-friendly human-curated discovery platform for the outer Web._

-The Nullnet project is a fullstack Web application built with:
+**Tech Stack:**
 - **Frontend:** Next.js (React TypeScript, for UI & SSR)
 - **Backend:** Spring Boot (Java 21, for REST API & business logic)
 - **Database:** PostgreSQL (on AWS RDS)
 - **Deployment:** Amazon Web Services

-Intermediate & ancillary project goals:
+**Intermediate goals:**
 - System Design
   - Ensure complex business logic is contained in the backend layer, avoiding non-UI logic in the SSR layer
   - Deliver performant server-rendered UI for a smooth browsing experience